nataliabeltranarg/NoSQL-DataArchitecture-Spark/README.md

 **Descriptive Analysis and Dashboarding**

 *Descriptive Analysis:* Performed exploratory data analysis (EDA) on the data in the Exploitation Zone to summarize and understand the data.
--* Dashboarding:* Created interactive dashboards using tools like Tableau, Power BI, or Jupyter Notebooks with matplotlib/seaborn.
+- *Dashboarding:* Created interactive dashboards using tools like Tableau, Power BI, or Jupyter Notebooks with matplotlib/seaborn.

 ## How to navigate the repository
 ```bash